On the

 Integral Studies (CIIS) to hear directly from transgender and gender

-queer clients and consumers of therapy and mental health services.
+clients and consumers of therapy and mental health services.

 Trans Clients Speak: A Transgender Educational Panel for